nubenetes/awesome-kubernetes/docs/python.md

 - [FastAPI 🌟](https://fastapi.tiangolo.com/)
 - [blog.adnansiddiqi.me: Create your first REST API in FastAPI 🌟](http://blog.adnansiddiqi.me/create-your-first-rest-api-in-fastapi/) A step by step guide creating high performance APIs in Python
 - [freecodecamp.org: How to Create Microservices with FastAPI](https://www.freecodecamp.org/news/how-to-create-microservices-with-fastapi/) This article aims to elevate one’s understanding of Flask Restful Framework from the initial concepts to advanced use-cases.
+- [freecodecamp.org: FastAPI Course – Code APIs Quickly](https://www.freecodecamp.org/news/fastapi-helps-you-develop-apis-quickly/) FastAPI is an open source Python web dev framework that makes building APIs fast and easy.
+Even though it's still relatively new, big companies like Netflix are using it.
+This crash course teaches you the basics so you can code robust APIs quickly.

 ## Python pip and pip's wheel